 Here is a rundown of how local government and state government entities and legislation interact, and who to go to when you have concerns.

 Other pieces of state legislation such as the Environmental Protection Act 1994, the Public Health Act 2005 and the Water Supply (Safety and Reliability) Act 2021 delegate or devolve specific functions and responsibilities to local governments.
-Oversight of this legislation is the responsibility of the various state agencies (e.g. the Department of Environment and Science, Queensland Health).
+Oversight of this legislation is the responsibility of various state agencies (e.g. the Department of Environment, Tourism, Science and innovation, Queensland Health).

 Oversight of local government is done by several independent state authorities including:

-- Queensland Audit Office – which predominantly provides financial oversight of local councils by conducting annual audits of local governments’ financial statements and periodically undertakes performance audits of specific local government functions or activities and make recommendations to the government.
+• Queensland Audit Office – which predominantly provides financial oversight of local councils by conducting annual audits of local governments’ financial statements, periodically undertaking performance audits of specific local government functions or activities and making recommendations to the government.
 The most recent report that was tabled in Parliament identified that some Councils did not review their services regularly and did not consult with the community on the levels of services required ,allocate overhead costs to their services to determine the true cost of these services and monitor and report internally at a service level.
 You can find them here: QLD Audit Office

 If anyone disagrees with any administrative decision made by government they can make a complaint to the QLD Ombudsman or to QCAT.
 If the issue is about corruption or Councillor/MP conduct, it can be referred to CCC or the Independent Assessor.

 Parliamentary Committees also have a role in ensuring that there is oversight of the independent authorities, see QLD Parl Committees.
-This oversight is performed by:
+Currently, this oversight is performed by:

-- The Legal and Safety Committee – Ombudsman, Information Commissioner
+• Justice, Integrity and Community Safety Committee – Ombudsman; Information Commissioner; Integrity Commissioner

 There are many avenues for residents to take if they are unhappy with Council decisions, but as always, I would first encourage approaching the Council or your local Councillor with your concerns and working with them to find a solution to your particular issue.
 You can find the Councillor contact list at https://www.noosa.qld.gov.au/downloads/file/927/contact-list-councillors